lunfardo314/lunfardo314.github.io/txdocs/tx.md

 This is intentional: the user of a serialized tuple tree must know if a certain path $(i_0, \dots i_{m-1})$ is a valid path or not.
 Attempt to access element with invalid path will lead to exception with immediate invalidation of the entire data structure.
 This trait enables *lazy deserialization*: we can delay deserialization of part of the tuple tree until we need them.

 The data structures described above are low level binary bytes.
-Serilaization uses only very basic primitives, are platform-independent and have no dependencies on language-specific data types, nor on particular mechanisms such as Protobuf.
+Serialization uses only very basic primitives, are platform-independent and have no dependencies on language-specific data types, nor on particular mechanisms such as Protobuf.
 Go implementation of it can be found in [github.com/lunfardo314/easyfl/tree/develop/tuples](https://github.com/lunfardo314/easyfl/tree/develop/tuples).

 ## Raw transaction